-This adorable page features a friendly bunny standing proudly next to a large letter R. It is a wonderful way for young learners to associate sounds with shapes while enjoying a playful scene.
+This adorable page features a friendly rabbit standing proudly next to a large letter R. It is a wonderful way for young learners to associate sounds with shapes while enjoying a playful scene.
 The carrot held by our furry friend adds a pop of color and a touch of nature to the composition.
 This is great for teaching the alphabet or simply enjoying a sweet animal scene, providing a perfect blend of learning and play for children.

 Color Palette Ideas